jorgebucaran/hyperapp/README.md

 > 👋 Psst!
 The documentation is still a work-in-progress and may not be perfect.
 Please be patient as we work on it.
 If you think you've found a bug in Hyperapp, [create a new issue](https://github.com/jorgebucaran/hyperapp/issues/new) or [hop on Slack](https://hyperappjs.herokuapp.com) and let us know.

-- **Minimal** — We have aggressively minimized the concepts you need to learn to be productive out of the box.
-Immutable state, unidirectional data-flow, effects as data and subscriptions — all combined into a single state machine based on a clean and tiny foundation.
+- **Minimal**—We have aggressively minimized the concepts you need to learn to be productive out of the box.
+Immutable state, unidirectional data-flow, effects as data and subscriptions—all combined into a single state machine based on a clean and tiny foundation.
-- **Declarative** – Write what, not how, and Hyperapp will figure out the best way to update the DOM as your data changes.
-Declarative user interfaces lead to highly testable and predictable applications — you'll never go back to DOM traversal and manipulation.
+- **Declarative**—Write what, not how, and Hyperapp will figure out the best way to update the DOM as your data changes.
+Declarative user interfaces lead to highly testable and predictable applications—you'll never go back to DOM traversal and manipulation.
-- **Standalone** — Do more with less.
-Hyperapp includes state management and a [state-of-the-art] Virtual DOM engine that supports keyed updates, functional components & view memoization — all without extra dependencies.
+- **Standalone**—Do more with less.
+Hyperapp includes state management and a [state-of-the-art] Virtual DOM engine that supports keyed updates, functional components & view memoization—all without extra dependencies.

 [Check out the examples](#examples) and [follow Hyperapp](https://twitter.com/hyperappjs) on Twitter for news and updates.
 Did you know that maintaining and developing this project is a full-time effort?
 If you love Hyperapp, please [support me](https://patreon.com/jorgebucaran) on Patreon.
 If you are not comfortable with a recurring pledge, I also accept one-time donations via [PayPal](https://www.paypal.me/jorgebucaran).
 Thank you! 🙌